-Solar thermal is one of the cheapest forms of renewable energy to install for your home.
 Solar thermal is the method of collecting energy from the sun through a solar collector mounted on a roof or available land.
 The energy collected is then pumped through either a new or existing hot water cylinder to provide a large amount of free hot water for the property per year.

 Does solar thermal receive RHI payments?

 Yes, solar thermal receives payments for every kilowatt of energy it produces through the RHI scheme.

 Flat plate collectors are both the cheapest and also the most aesthetically pleasing types of solar thermal collector.
 They can be installed in a way where they sit into your roof tiles and look similar to a large Velux window.
 Also they can be mounted on top of the roof similar to PV panels.
 Flat plate collectors are not as efficient as an evacuated tube collector but are extremly durable.